 We would like to have that flexible yet stable support while having a good grip on the tennis racquet with enough power to hit the ball.
-Playing it may not look like a complicated one, but the amount of preparation, exercise, and practice that each of the professional tennis players had gone through is incomparable.
+When you see the pros on the TV it may not look complicated one, but the amount of preparation, exercise, and practice that each of the professional tennis players had gone through is incomparable.

-It may look like easy for others, but there’s actually more to it.
-A proper balance of workouts is a must.
+A good workout regime is essential.
 A right mix of everything should be coordinated accordingly.
 Thus, a good workout plan especially structured for tennis players is recommended to be included in our routine.
 We’ll never know that we are close to reaching the most awaited Golden Set of our entire career.